-The proportion of the Company's sales form subsidiaries were 96% and 94% in 2021 and 2020, respectively.
+The proportion of the Company's sales revenue form subsidiaries were 94% and 96% in 2022 and 2021, respectively.

 3) Receivables and debt securities

 For credit risk exposure of note and accounts receivables, please refer to note 6(c).

 Other financial assets at amortized cost include cash and cash equivalents, other receivables, and guaranteed deposits, are considered to have low risk, and thus, the impairment provision recognized during the period is limited to 12 months expected losses.
 Regarding how the financial instruments are considered to have low credit risk, please refer to note 4(f).